 2 workers die from electrocution in Tongi

-Two workers of a construction company died from electrocution in Tongi's BSCIC industrial area this morning.
+Two workers of a construction company died from electrocution in Tongi's BSCIC industrial area yesterday.

-Aynal Hossain, 38, and Ashraful Islam, 42, worked at a company named IDS construction, reports our local correspondent quoting Tongi East Police Station Officer-in-Charge Mustafizur Rahman.
+Aynal Hossain, 38, and Ashraful Islam, 42, worked at a company named IDS construction, said Tongi East Police Station Officer-in-Charge Mustafizur Rahman.

-Quoting witnesses and IDS supervisor Shamim Mia, the OC said the two workers got electrocuted while hoisting a national flag on a fog soaked bamboo pole which came into contact with an live electrical wire.
+Quoting witnesses and IDS supervisor Shamim Mia, the OC said the two workers got electrocuted while hoisting a national flag on a dew-soaked bamboo pole which came into contact with a live electrical wire.
 Both were critically injured.

 Comments